truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 a direction for the rsync task.
 When *push* is selected, data from the *host* dataset copies to the *remote* dataset.
 When *pull* is selected, data from the *remote* dataset is copied into the *host* dataset.
 An optional description can be specified.
-Select a schedule for the rsync task to run on.
+Select a schedule for the rsync task.
 If a custom schedule is desired, select *Custom* and fill out the custom scheduler to meet your needs.
 The custom scheduler can accept standard [cron input strings](https://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5)